-SCOPE 1 & 2:
+Scope 1 and 2:

 The first mapping of Didriksons' greenhouse gas emissions was carried out in 2018 and related to scope 1 and scope 2.
 2018 is therefore our base year for these scopes, and it is this year's measurement of emissions that we refer to in our goals for scope 1 and scope 2.
 As in the previous year, the largest percentage of emissions in these two scopes relates to energy and heat consumption.
-In total for scope 1 and scope 2, we have reduced our emissions by 55% compared to our base year.
-The reduction is largely due to less use of energy and heating primarily because we have one less own operated warehouse.
-Reduced travelling has also contributed to the reduction of emissions.
-The target for scope 1 and scope 2 was reached in the year 2021.
-The emission reduction target has therefore been revised from previous 50,4% to 60% by the year 2025.
+In total for scope 1 and scope 2, we have reduced our emissions by 33% compared to our base year.
+However, emissions have increased since 2022.
+This is primarily due to increased energy consumption, most likely due to differences in data quality.
+The amount of residual electricity has also increased at the same time as the residual emission factor is substantially higher in 2023 compared to 2022.
+Furthermore, we have new offices and stores that have not yet changed to a renewable electricity contract and that is also a contributing factor to the increased emissions.

-To continue the trend of reduced emissions, we are continuing to work on identifying actual use and mapping the energy sources from which our heating is derived, with the aim of replacing all non-renewable sources with renewable energy and thus reducing emissions in our total energy consumption.
-Ongoing measures are also being taken to replace fossil-driven vehicles with plug-in hybrids and/or electric vehicles, to reduce our emissions still further.
+To continue the trend of reduced emissions, we are continuing to work on identifying actual use and mapping the energy sources from which our heating is derived, with the aim of replacing all non-renewable sources with renewable and thus reducing emissions in our total energy consumption.
+Ongoing measures are also being taken to replace fossil-driven vehicles with plug-in hybrids and/or electric vehicles, further reducing our emissions.